AdityaAich/Password-generator/README.md

 A simple password generator using HTML, CSS and JavaScript.
 This was created to generate a random password from a requested length of characters.

+## May 26

+* My password generator only allows > 12 now.
+For your own good :)
+* Reset button removed, it was redundant after I changed to checkboxes
+* Still seeing a weird border radius issue on Firefox - will research

 ## May 25

 * Changed look slightly.